aseyq/reciprocity_under_conflict/README.md

 Rscript 3_reshape_data.R
 ```

 This should create `df_aggregate_payoffs.parquet`, `df_coop.parquet` and df_long.parquet` in the processed data folder `output/processeddata`.
 Then you can run the scripts to regenerate the analyses in the paper.
+At this point, you can delete the previous data generated and keep only the data in `processeddata` folder.

 9- Go to `code/analysis` folder execute the following scripts to create plots in `plots/` folder.
 (Takes few minutes)
   - Plots in the paper: `paper_plots.R`